snowplow-archive/snowplow.github.com/_posts/2016-04-08-introducing-snowplow-mini.md

 <h2 id="overview">1.
 Overview</h2>

-Snowplow Mini is the complete Snowplow Real Time pipeline on a single instance, available for easy install as a pre-built AMI.
+Snowplow Mini is the complete Snowplow Real-Time Pipeline running on a single instance, available for easy install as a pre-built AMI.
 Set it up in minutes by following the [quickstart guide][quickstart-guide].

 Once deployed, you fetch the public IP for your Snowplow Mini instance from the EC2 console.
 You can then: